unitsofmeasurement/uom-demos/device/edison/sensorweb/node/LocalTemperature/README.md

 License Information Follows
 ---------------------------
+Copyright (c) 2015, Units of Measurement.
+All rights reserved.
 Copyright (c) 2014, Intel Corporation.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification,